webandras/static-site-express/README.md

 ### v1.0.0-alpha.2 (27 April 2021)

 Incorrect configuration in docker-compose.yml
--fix: "generator" and "devserver" services share volume data. "devserver" is dependent on the "generator" service.
+- fix: "generator" and "devserver" services share volume data. "devserver" is dependent on the "generator" service.

 Under testing.
 I haven't experienced any errors in this version.